mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Update;
 ~~~~~

+The values in the following fields of the KeyPackage contained in an `Update`
+proposal MUST be the same as those of the KeyPackage it replaces in the tree.
+`version`, `cipher_suite`, `credential.identity`, `endpoint_id`.
+However, the
+value of the `credential.signature_key` field of the new KeyPackage MUST be
+different from that of all other KeyPackages in the tree.
+Furthermore, the value
+of the `hpke_init_key` field of the new KeyPackage MUST be different from that
+of the KeyPackage it replaces.

 A member of the group applies an Update message by taking the following steps:

 * Replace the sender's leaf KeyPackage with the one contained in